5 More Things We Can Learn from Julia Child’s Kitchen (Besides That Awesome Pegboard!)

 Although Julia was “always very quick to embrace anything that made sense,” Tina Ujlaki, executive editor at Food and Wine, says here, “she didn’t like clutter.”
 To keep things organized, Julia stored almost everything out in the open, either hung on a pegboard or stacked in a crock, and made sure every piece had a place near its work zone.

-3. Customize your kitchen workspace as much as you can.
+3. Feel free to customize your kitchen workspace as much as you can.

 A stainless steel shelf jutted out over Julia’s large Garland range, and on it she had four ceramic crocks for storing utensils and tools.
 Each of these crocks was labeled with a marker and masking tape.
 The labels were: the Spoonery, for spoons; the Forkery, for forks; Spats, for spatulas; and Wooden Things, for presumably all wooden things (spoons and the like).